jmcanterafonseca/microservices-challenge/README.md

 ## Introduction

 The challenge has consisted on the design and implementation of the backend for a presence control system for the employees of a company.
 Employees must always clock in and out by registering their fingerprint.
-The HR department will need:
+The HR department needs are among others:

 * Access to the employee’s presence and time control.
 * Generation of time sheets of effective worked hours.